forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 ### Chemical Topics
 > ##### Atom
 > An atomic core surrounded by electrons.

-The number of protons determine how the forces on the electrons and thus the electron configurations.
-The arrangement of the electrons in turn determine how atoms interact, which is the core of chemistry.
-The electron number varies and in neutral charge it matches the number of protons.
-The atomic cores however can neither be broken nor be transformed by chemical reactions.
-Atoms with a specified proton number thus are the chemical elements:
+The number of electrons associated with an atom varies.
+In neutral charge it matches the number of protons.
+The atomic cores however can neither be broken nor be transformed through chemical reactions (by definition of chemical reactions).
+The number of protons determines how the forces on the electrons and thus the electron configurations.
+The possible electron configuration in turn determine how atoms react, which is the core of chemistry.
+Atoms with a specified proton number thus are called chemical elements:

 > ##### Chemical Element
 > An atom of a specified proton number or a aggregation of such atoms.